vbonamy/wp-cassify-test/README.md

 The WordPress instance is available at http://localhost but to be compliant with selenium tests, it is better to modify the /etc/hosts file to add the following line:
 ```
-127.0.0.1 wordpress cas
+127.0.0.1 cas.example.org wordpress.example.org wordpress1.example.org wordpress2.example.org
 ```

-With this, you can access the WordPress instance at http://wordpress and the CAS server at http://cas:8080.
+With this, you can access the WordPress instance at http://wordpress.example.org and the CAS server at http://cas.example.org:8080.

 Selenium Grid is available at http://localhost:4444.